-All-time NFL great running back, social activist Jim Brown dead at 87
+Jim Brown, all-time NFL great and social activist, dead at 87

 “He told me, ‘Make sure when anyone tackles you he remembers how much it hurts,’” said Hall of Fame tight end John Mackey.
 “He lived by that philosophy and I always followed that advice.”

 A two-sport star at Syracuse — some say he is the best lacrosse player in NCAA history — Brown endured countless racist taunts while playing at the virtually all-white school at the time.
-Still, he was an All-American in both sports, leading the nation in scoring, and lettered in basketball.
+Still, he was an All-American in both sports and lettered in basketball.

 Brown was the sixth overall pick of the 1957 draft, joining a team that routinely played for the title.
 He was the Offensive Rookie of the Year that season.